bocadilloproject/bocadillo/docs/getting-started/tutorial.md

 Now that we're able to make the server and a client communicate, how about we replace the echo implementation with an actual, intelligent and friendly chatbot?

 This is where [ChatterBot] comes in!
-We'll create a chatbot named **Diego**.
-Go ahead and create a `chatbot.py` file, and add Diego in there:
+We'll create a chatbot rightfully named **Diego** — a chatbot speaking the asynchronous salsa. 🕺

+Go ahead and create a chatbot.py file, and add Diego in there:

 ```python
 # chatbot.py